 This article describes how to set a conversion goal within the Classic Unbounce Builder, how conversion tracking works, and additional best practices.

-You can choose the action you'd like to measure as a conversion by clicking on the Goals tab, then Conversion Goals in the Unbounce builder, as shown below.
+You can choose the action you'd like to measure as a conversion by clicking on the Goals tab, then scrolling to the Conversion Goals section in the Classic Builder:

 How it works